hsachinraj/GitHub-AzureDevOps/readme.md

 Task 2 -- Configuring an Azure Continuous Integration Pipeline
 --------------------------------------------------------------

-\> **Talk track:** Now that Azure Pipelines has been installed in the GitHub account, we can configure Azure DevOps to use it.
+Now that Azure Pipelines has been installed in the GitHub account, we can configure Azure DevOps to use it.
 We created an empty Azure DevOps project ahead of time to hold and run the pipelines we need for continuous integration and continuous delivery.
 The first thing we'll do is to create the build pipeline.

 1. Select the organization and Azure DevOps project created ahead of